castellanosr/441Project-DistributedWebScraper/README.md

-# 441Project-DistributedWebScraper

-Grab data from dogtime.com.
+# This is the read me